-May 2015 is Arthritis Awareness Month, so we want to get the word out that when it comes to common arthritis in hand, back arthritis and arthritis knee – there is something you can do about arthritis pain.
-And you don’t want to quit all the activities you enjoy and sit and worry about it.
+May 2015 is Arthritis Awareness Month, so we want to get the word out that when it comes to common arthritis in hand, back arthritis, and arthritis knee – there is something you can do about arthritis pain.
+And you do not want to quit all the activities you enjoy and sit and worry about it.
 Because your joints are like the hinges of a door – the more you don’t use them, the more rusted they become and the worse your symptoms become.

 You want to really embrace a healthy lifestyle, eat well, keep moving and look at a natural treatment for arthritis.
 That’s where we want to help.
 But first, a primer on arthritis and how it’s more common than you may realize.

 Arthritis is an informal way of referring to joint pain or joint disease where joints are inflamed.
 There are more than 100 different types of arthritis and related conditions, and people of all ages, sexes and races can be at risk.
 It is the leading cause of disability in America.

 The Arthritis Foundation estimates nearly 53 million adults and 300,000 children have some type of arthritis, but it is most common among women and occurs more frequently as people get older.

 While there are many forms of joint pain, the two most common types of arthritis are the following: